jeevan-git/jeevan-git.github.io/_pages/about.md

 who break things at day and build at night.

 **What I do?**
-I do research in the field of AI, Robotics and apply it to solve the real life problems.
+I do research in the field of Electrcal, Electronics, Robotics and apply it to solve the real life problems.

 **Interest Areas**
 I'm interested in the research field related to robotics.